Julia Haygreen

 This can help with deep-rooted issues that impact your relationship with yourself and others.
 Read more about my approach to Psychotherapy and how I can help you.

-Read more about my Clinical Supervision services in person and online via Zoom, WhatsApp or Facetime. learn more here.
+Read more about my Clinical Supervision services online via Zoom, WhatsApp or Facetime. learn more here.

 Trauma